marcduiker/marcduiker-dev/src/posts/2026/2026-06-17-starting-with-codeberg.md

 Head to **Settings → Profile** to add a display name, bio, avatar, and any website or links you want to share.
 While you're in settings, set your visibility and localization preferences such as language and theme.

 This is also where you set up authentication.
 Because we'll push over HTTPS with two-factor authentication (2FA) enabled, the key step here is creating an access token (covered in the next section).
-2FA is strongly recommended — enable it under **Settings → Security** if you haven't already.
+2FA is strongly recommended, enable it under **Settings → Security** if you haven't already.

 ## 3. Creating an Access Token (HTTPS with 2FA)

 When 2FA is enabled, you can no longer use your account password for Git operations over HTTPS — you authenticate with a personal access token instead.
 Go to **Settings → Applications**, give a new token a name, grant it the `write:repository` scope, and generate it.
 Copy the token immediately, as Codeberg only shows it once.
 You'll paste it in place of a password the first time you push.

-> **Prefer SSH?** SSH works too.
-Generate a key with `ssh-keygen -t ed25519 -C "you@example.com"`, copy the public key (`cat ~/.ssh/id_ed25519.pub`), and add it under **Settings → SSH / GPG Keys**.
+> **Prefer SSH?** Generate a key with `ssh-keygen -t ed25519 -C "you@example.com"`, copy the public key (`cat ~/.ssh/id_ed25519.pub`), and add it under **Settings → SSH / GPG Keys**.
 Test it with `ssh -T git@codeberg.org`.
 The rest of this post uses HTTPS, but every step works with an SSH remote URL (`git@codeberg.org:<username>/<repo>.git`) if you go that route.

 ## 4. Creating an Empty Repository

-Click **+ → New Repository** and choose a name (it can match your GitHub repo), a description, and a visibility setting.
+Click **+ → New Repository** and choose a name (matching your GitHub repo makes sense), a description, and a visibility setting.
 Crucially, **leave it empty** — do not initialize it with a README, license, or `.gitignore`.
 An empty repository avoids conflicts when you push your existing history into it.
 Once created, note the HTTPS clone URL, which looks like `https://codeberg.org/<username>/<repo>.git`.
+For my website it is `https://codeberg.org/marcduiker/marcduiker-dev.git`.

 ## 5. Pushing Your Branches and Tags to Codeberg

 There are two ways to get every branch, tag, and commit onto Codeberg.
 Pick whichever fits your situation — the end result is the same:

 - **Option A — Fresh mirror clone.** Easiest if you *don't* have the repo on your machine, or if you'd rather not run a script to recreate every branch locally.
 A bare `--mirror` clone grabs all refs in one shot.
 - **Option B — From your existing clone.** Best if you *already* have a working clone and want to push from it.
-A normal clone only holds local branches for what you checked out, so there's a little more to do.
+A normal clone only holds local branches for what you checked out, so there's a little more to do if you have a lot of branches.

 ### Option A: Clone a fresh mirror